adrien1018/tioj-judge-old/README.md

 ## Communicator & API

 ?

-(fetch new submissions, sync testdata and problem settings, return results)
+(fetch new submissions, sync testdata, problem settings and return results)

+(need adapter to be backward compatible)

 ## Controller